 Why This Is Important: Employers need to know what makes you stand out from other candidates and why they should hire you.

-Why This Is Important: Employers want to know what strategies or tools you use to serve your clients best.
+Why This Is Important: Employers want to know what strategies or tools they use to serve their clients best.

 Why This Is Important: Employers want to know if you have the necessary skills and experience to lead a team.

-Why This Is Important: Employers need to make sure that you can make meaningful connections with clients and positively impact their lives.
+Why This Is Important: Employers need to make sure that they can make meaningful connections with clients and positively impact their lives.

 Why This Is Important: Employers want to ensure that you know the challenges associated with the role and that you have strategies to manage them.